Back of the Yards project adapts historic buildings for housing, health center, coffee roaster

 The project, called United Yards, combines two proposals for a site targeted by Mayor Lori Lightfoot’s signature plan to bring investment to underserved communities.

-Stores owned and staffed by neighborhood residents and for neighborhood residents is vital to the longevity of the project, Iñiguez said.
+Stores owned and staffed by neighborhood residents and for neighborhood residents are vital to the longevity of the project, Iñiguez said.

 “The secret sauce is that when people show up, they’re going to see people that they know,” he said.